Christopher Middleton (poet)

-Christopher Middleton (10 June 1926 – 29 November 2015) was a British poet and translator, especially of German literature.
+John Christopher Middleton (10 June 1926 – 29 November 2015) was a British poet and translator, especially of German literature.

 Life

-He was born John Christopher Middleton in Truro, Cornwall, in 1926.
+Middleton was born in Truro, Cornwall, United Kingdom in 1926.
 Following four years' service in the Royal Air Force, he studied at Merton College, Oxford, matriculating in 1948.
 He then held academic positions at the University of Zürich and King's College London.
 In 1966 he took up a position as Professor of Germanic Languages & Literature at the University of Texas, Austin, retiring in 1998.
-Middleton has published translations of Robert Walser, Nietzsche, Hölderlin, Goethe, Gert Hofmann and many others.
-He has received various awards, including the Geoffrey Faber Memorial Prize and the Schlegel-Tieck Prize for translation.
+Middleton published translations of Robert Walser, Nietzsche, Hölderlin, Goethe, Gert Hofmann and many others.
+He received various awards, including the Geoffrey Faber Memorial Prize and the Schlegel-Tieck Prize for translation.

 Middleton married Mary Freer in 1953; they had two daughters and a son.
 They divorced in 1969.
 Middleton died on 29 November 2015.